 All competition requires finding the balance between seriousness and playfulness, between work and pleasure, between effort and enjoyment.

-Fundamentals of Sport and Exercise Psychology With Web Study Guide-5th Edition
+Foundations of Sport and Exercise Psychology With Web Study Guide-5th Edition

-Fundamentals of Sport and Exercise Psychology eBook
+Inside Sport Psychology eBook

 Applied Health Fitness Psychology eBook